Application for Admission

 Once the student submits the application and the supporting documents, the Admissions Office reviews the documents and confirms the completion of each applicant’s file.
 The application and records are submitted to the admissions committee for evaluation based on the following criteria:

-• Evaluation of prior academic performance and the ability to successfully complete the academic program,
+• Evaluation of prior academic performance and the ability to successfully complete the academic program;

-• Recommendations,
+• Recommendations;

-• Additional materials are required for Music applicants, and Interview with program director
+• Additional materials are required for Music applicants; and

 Transfer Credit Policy